giuseppe-pagliaro/custom-assets-winforms/README.md

-# Custom Assets For Winforms
+# Hermo REST Assets
-Adds a series of useful controls to Winforms.
+Adds a series of controls to Winforms that will help you create your **REST client**.
 Before starting, please download the **NuGet Packages** that contain the controls you want to use and their respective **dependencies**.
 To make sure you have everything, use the **diagram** below.

 ![Dependency Diagram](https://github.com/giuseppe-pagliaro/custom-assets-for-winforms/blob/main/.github/DependancyDiagram.jpg)